Logiqx/gps-wizard/docs/nmea/messages/gga.md

 ### Summary

-This is one of the 7 sentences commonly emitted by GPS / GNSS units.
+This is one of the sentences always supported by GPS / GNSS receivers.

 The GGA sentence includes time, position and fix related data for a GPS / GNSS receiver.

+Notes about the number of satellites in use:

+- The maximum number of SVs (satellites) reported by GGA may be limited to 12.
+- The [GNS](gns.md) sentence (if available) will correctly report the actual number of satellites in use.